-Company Address
+Company • Address

-Name
+Name Address

 Tel.
 No.

 E-mail

+L-IIIQII

 Instrument model Katronic contract no.

 Serial number (if known)

+0

 Sensor type(s)

-Sensor serial number(s)
+Sensor serial

 number(s)

-The enclosed instrument has been us ed in the following environment (please $\sqrt{\ }$ ):
+The enclosed instrument ha as been used in the following environment (please $\sqrt{\ }$):

 Nuclear radiation

 Water-endangering

 Toxic

 Caustic

 Biological

 Other (please specify)

+We confirm ( delete if not annliachla)

-We confirm (\ delete if not applicable)
+We confirm ( delete if not a аррпсаые)

-- that we have checked the instrument and sensors are free of any contamination\, - neutralised, flushed and decontaminated all parts which have been in contact with hazardous substances and/or environments\, - that there is no risk to man or environment through any residual material.
+ent and sensors are free of any contamination,

+- neutralised, flushed and decontaminated all parts which have been in contact with hazardous substances and/or environments, - that there is no risk to man or environment through any residual material.